 Lamar Smith represents the 21st Congressional District of Texas.
 Congressman Smith maintains strong ties with the people he serves while taking an active role in achieving policy solutions that benefit our country.

-In January, he was selected by his colleagues to serve as the Chairman of the House Judiciary Committee.
+He was selected by his colleagues to serve as the Chairman of the House Judiciary Committee.

 Established in 1813, the House Judiciary Committee is the second oldest standing committee in Congress.
 In the last Congress over one thousand bills and resolutions were referred to the Judiciary Committee on such subjects as terrorism, crime, immigration, bankruptcy, civil liberties, constitutional amendments, and patents and copyrights.
 Lamar Smith is the first Republican Chairman of the House Judiciary Committee from Texas.